jdmar3/inls718/schedule/index.md

 I will discuss the following articles, but you do not have to read them unless you want more depth on this topic:

 Palmer, C.L.
 (2005).
 Scholarly work and the shaping of digital access.
-*Journal of American Society for Information Science & Technology*, *56*(11), 1140-1153. \[[UNC libraries](http://libproxy.lib.unc.edu/login?url=http://dx.doi.org/10.1002/asi.20204)\]
+*Journal of American Society for Information Science&amp;Technology*, *56*(11), 1140-1153. \[[UNC libraries](http://libproxy.lib.unc.edu/login?url=http://dx.doi.org/10.1002/asi.20204)\]